 Although content creation can be expensive, blogs are inexpensive to maintain.
 Content audits allow you to review your existing content, checking logistics, consistency and accuracy every 3-12 months.

-If you want to generate leads it’s essential to implement CTA’s into your blog.
+If you want to generate leads, it’s essential to implement CTA’s into your blog.

-Promoting on Social Media
+3. Social Media Posts

 There are so many social media platforms to select when sharing your content.
 It’s important you pick the right platform and deliver the right message.

-44% of online women use Pinterest, compared to 16% of online men.
+Consider this: 44% of online women use Pinterest, compared to 16% of online men.

 If you’re manufacturing women’s clothes, Pinterest would be an ideal platform to share your content on.
 It’s all about building knowledge of where your customers are.

-Use Online Tools
+4. Use Online Tools

-There are plenty of Content Marketing tools you can use on the web.
+There are plenty of content marketing tools you can use on the web.
 Read the article 5 Killer Content Marketing Tools that Increase Website Visitors.

 Investing in Content Marketing

-Ask yourself these questions;
+Ask yourself these questions: